 The Department of Landscape Architecture no longer requires GRE test scores.

-Applicants will be notified about their admission decision via email by early March.
+Applicants will be notified about their admission decision via email in early March.
 Please do not contact the Department regarding the status of your application prior to that date.
 If you receive an offer of admission, you will be asked to accept or decline the offer through your UW Graduate School online application account by April 15.
 If you have received a funding award, you will receive a separate email announcing your award details.

 Under certain circumstances, the Department may offer enrollment in its graduate courses to graduate non-matriculated students (students who are not enrolled in the MLA program or another UW degree program).
 Graduate non-matriculated (GNM) status allows qualified post baccalaureate students who are not presently seeking a graduate degree at UW to take UW graduate courses and apply the credits toward degree requirements should they later be accepted into a graduate program at UW (Acceptance as a GNM student does not confer priority for later admission to a graduate program at the UW).
 GNM students may take any number of credits, however a maximum of 12 graduate-level credits may be applied toward degree requirements.
-Students seeking GNM status should first review the Graduate School – Graduate Non-Matriculated Students information and then contact the Department’s Graduate Program Coordinator.
-The Department offers a very limited number courses to students not enrolled in the MLA degree program.
+Students seeking GNM status should first review the Graduate School – Graduate Non-Matriculated Students information and then contact the Department’s Graduate Program Coordinator (Julie Parrett, firstname.lastname@example.org).
+The Department offers a very limited number of courses to students not enrolled in the MLA degree program.